Cinelli MASH Parallax

 Wheels:

-Mack superlight low flange hubs 20/24 with custom logos.
+Mack superlight low flange pink hubs.

-Sapim CX-Ray aero spokes.
+Sapim CX-Ray 16/20 bladed spokes.

 Drivetrain: